 The degree of Master of Science in Nuclear Technology is offered under the general regulations of the Graduate School.
-The program is intended to those students who plan a career of research related to nuclear technology.
-The courses cover basic nuclear science & technology, radiation protection, radiation measurement, application of radiation and radioisotope, nuclear materials and radiation chemistry & processing.
-From November 2013, the program also includes courses related to nuclear security and safeguards.
+The program is intended for those students who plan a career or research related to nuclear technology.
+The courses cover basic nuclear science & technology, radiation protection & safety, radiation measurement, applications of radiation and radioisotope, nuclear materials and radiation chemistry & processing.
+Since November 2013, the program has included courses related to nuclear security and safeguards.

-To be eligible for admission to the program an applicant must hold a Bachelor degree in science, applied science, technology or engineering.
-Applicants are required to take the entrance examination administered by the department.
+To be eligible for admission to the program an applicant must hold a Bachelor degree in science, applied science, technology or engineering or a Bachelor Degree in an equivalent related field, must meet the requirements of the Graduate School and also must pass the entrance examination administered by the department.

-The program consists of 27 credits of courses, 12 credits of required courses and 15 credits of electives.
-To graduate a, student must present an acceptable thesis and pass an oral examination for a quantity of 12 credits.
+The program consists of 37 credits of courses, 13 credits of required courses and 12 credits of elective courses.
+To graduate, a student must present an acceptable thesis and pass an oral examination for a quantity of 12 credits.

-A student who has fulfilled the requirements of the program with the cumulative GPA of not less than 3.00 with a period of study not less than 4 regular semesters and not more than 8 regular semesters will be awarded a Degree of Master of Science in Nuclear Technology with concentration in Nuclear Technology or in Nuclear Security and Safeguards.
+A student who has fulfilled the requirements of the program with the cumulative GPA not less than 3.00 with a period of study of no more than 8 regular semesters will be awarded a Degree of Master of Science in Nuclear Technology with concentration in Nuclear Technology or in Nuclear Security and Safeguards.